sujith9604/insurancePrediction/README.md

 ## Running the Code

 To run the code, ensure you have Python installed along with the necessary libraries such as pandas, numpy, matplotlib, and Scikit-Learn.
 Then, simply execute the provided scripts `decision_tree.py` and `logistic_regression.py`.
+These can be installed as follows:

+`pip install pandas, numpy, matplotlib, and scikit-learn`

 ## Results